 “My spelling is Wobbly.
 It’s good spelling but it Wobbles, and the letters get in the wrong places.” — A. A. Milne

 As for the other letters of the cursive alphabet, you can see them by clicking on this link here.
 Both capital and lowercase letters are included.
 Note that much as print letters have their own fonts, so do cursive letters.
 This means the letters may look a little different depending on which source you view.
 However, the basic shape of the letters should be the same.

 Facts About Cursive

 It is usually accepted that the reason for writing in cursive, also sometimes called longhand or script (in contrast to print letters), is that it makes the act of writing faster.
-This is because the letters are joined together in a flowing style, which negates the need it to lift one’s writing tool as many times.
-There are variations on cursive that may include more spaces/lifts, but in general cursive is joined together.
+This is because the letters are joined together in a flowing style, which negates the need to lift one’s writing tool as many times.
+There are variations on cursive that may include more spaces/lifts, but in general, cursive is joined together.
 There are also subtypes of cursive such as looped cursive, italic cursive, and ligature.

 Italic cursive is distinguished from other forms of cursive by the fact that it uses few or no looped joins.
 Specifically, there are no joins from the letters Y, Q, J, or G, and the style was mainly used throughout Italy during the Renaissance period, hence the moniker italic.
 Note that this is distinguished from italic type characters, which just means that the letters are slanted in appearance.